BarbaAlGhul/calaboucos-e-cachorros/README.md

 Just download the .rar file in the releases page, extract the folder and execute the game.exe file inside the 'dist' folder

 Enjoy!

+##COMMAND LIST:
+-g - grab itens on the floor
+-d - drop itens on the floor
+-< - go down on the stairs to the next dungeon level -c - open a menu with the character information